 This sweet and moist chocolate date cake is a dream come true for chocoholics with its rich chocolate flavor and soft texture.
 The crunchy surprise from the walnuts and chocolate chips on top makes it irresistible.

-When a title has chocolate, dates and cake, it immediately wins my heart.
-Like, five minutes ago.
+When a title includes chocolate, dates and cake, it immediately wins my heart—like, five minutes ago.

 This is a rich chocolate cake.
 Unique, soft, tender, and different.
 It's what I always thought a chocolate date cake should be.